ufs-community/uwtools/docs/sections/user_guide/yaml/components/ww3.rst

 namelist:
 ^^^^^^^^^

 .. important:: The WaveWatchIII namelist file is provisioned by rendering an input template file containing Jinja2 expressions.
-Unlike namelist files provisioned by ``uwtools`` for other components, the WaveWatchIII namelist file will not be validated.
+Unlike namelist files provisioned by ``uwtools`` for other components, the WaveWatchIII namelist file will not be validated.Note that the non-namelist ``ww3_shel.inp`` file may not be used as the basis for the input template file.:

   **template_file:**

-  The path to the base ``ww3_shel.nml`` file that comes from the WW3 build.
+  The path to the input template file containing Jinja2 expressions (perhaps named ``ww3_shel.nml.IN``), based on the ``ww3_shel.nml`` file from the WaveWatchIII build.

   **template_values:**